Silk industry in Cheshire: Printing

 The most significant printing firm in the area was that founded by William Smith at Langley in 1820.
-This passed into the family of William Whiston and amalgamated with J &T Brocklehurst in 1929 to form BWA, Brocklehurst Whiston Amalgamated.
+This passed into the family of William Whiston and his son Harold W. Whiston.
+It amalgamated with J & T Brocklehurst in 1929 to form BWA, Brocklehurst Whiston Amalgamated.

 They finished fabrics by tyeing and dyeing, wax resist printing with indigo, and copperplate printing.
 They printed from engraved wooden blocks and using hand-operated silk screens.
 They had their own wood engraving shop.
 By 1900 they had 90,000 hand printing blocks: the largest collection in Europe.
 These were burnt when the department closed.

 Hand embroidery was a cottage craft, Augustus William Hewetson came to Macclesfield at fourteen, on the death of his father.
 He studied at the School of Art and at 21, he purchased four Swiss pantograph machines and set up business as a machine embroiderer in George Street in 1898, moving to Albion Mill in 1904.